COSMOS-3D: Dense Circumnuclear Gas across Black Hole Growth Phases at z ~ 3: Target Selection and Observations

 \subsubsection{Ground-based spectroscopy}

 We find that \cf~has archival Keck/LRIS (exptime = 2h, $R\sim$ 1100) spectroscopy from the COSMOS Lyman-Alpha Mapping and Tomography Observations (CLAMATO) survey \citep{clamato,clamato2}, covering 3200–5500~\AA, and Keck/DEIMOS (exptime = 1800s) spectroscopy from the DEIMOS 10k survey \citep{deimos}, covering 5500–9800 \AA~and spectral resolution $R\sim$ 2000.
 The two parts of the spectra are shown in the Appendix Figure \ref{fig:optical_spec}.
 A clear \lya~emission line is detected at $z = 2.933$ with a signal-to-noise ratio of $\sim45$, while no C~{\sc iv} or C~{\sc iii}] lines are detected.
+This is further confirmed by DESI spectra presented in \citet{shuqi25}.
 The \lya~line is well fitted by a Gaussian profile with a FWHM of 744.90$\pm$32.52~km~s$^{-1}$.
 The apparent \lya~luminosity is 10$^{42.49}$ erg s$^{-1}$.
 This value is similar to that detected in a sample of 23 $z\sim2$ type~II AGN selected from SDSS, part of which show both narrow \lya~and broad Balmer lines \citep{wangben25}.

 The \cn\ was observed in the zCOSMOS-bright survey \citep{zcosmos}, showing significant ($\sim12000$ km s$^{-1}$) blueshifted outflow features in the Si~{\sc iv}, C~{\sc iv}, and Al~{\sc iii} absorption lines (see the right panel of Figure \ref{fig:optical_spec}). \citet{science} also obtained a $K$-band (1.9–2.4 $\mu$m) spectrum of this target with Keck/MOSFIRE.
 The spectrum shows a broad H$\beta$ line with FWHM $=11330$ km s$^{-1}$, yielding a black hole mass estimate of $6.91\times10^{9}\ M_{\odot}$ from the broad-line virial method.